An Unsupervised Bayesian Neural Network for Truth Discovery in Social Networks: Conclusion

 \section{Conclusion}

 In this paper, we have combined the strength of autoencoders in learning nonlinear relationships and the strength of Bayesian networks in characterizing hidden interpretable structures to tackle the truth discovery problem.
 The Bayesian network model introduces constraints to the autoencoder and at the same time incorporates the community information of the social network into the autoencoder.
 We developed a variational inference method to estimate the parameters in the autoencoder and infer the hidden variables in the Bayesian network.
-Results on both synthetic data and real data show the superiority of our proposed method over other benchmark methods when the agent observations are sparse.
+Results on real datasets demonstrate the competitiveness of our proposed method over other state-of-the-art benchmark methods.

 In this paper, we have not considered correlations between events in our inference.
 We have also not incorporated any side information or prior information about the events into our procedure.
 These are interesting future research directions, which may further improve the truth discovery accuracy.